Somali cuisine: Dinner

 Dinner (casho) in Somalia is served as late as 9 pm.
 During Ramadan, dinnertime often follows Tarawih prayers, sometimes as late as 11 pm.
-Cambuulo, a common dinner dish, is made from well-cooked azuki beans mixed with butter and sugar.
+Cambuulo, a common dinner dish, is made from well-cooked adzuki beans mixed with butter and sugar.
 The beans, which on their own are referred to as digir, can take up to five hours to finish cooking when left on the stove at a low temperature.
 Qamadi (wheat) is also used; cracked or uncracked, it is cooked and served just like the azuki beans.

 Rooti iyo xalwo, slices of bread served with a gelatinous confection, is another dinner dish.
 Muufo, a variation of cornbread, is a dish made of maize and is baked in a tinaar (clay oven).
 It is eaten by cutting it into small pieces, topped with sesame oil (macsaro) and sugar, then mashed together with black tea.

 Before sleeping, a glass of milk spiced with cardamom is often consumed.

 Snacks

-Sambusa, the Somali variation of the Desi samosa, is a triangular snack that is commonly eaten throughout Somalia during the afur (iftar).
-Kabaab is a snack eaten in western Somalia.
+Sambuus, a distinct Somali variation of the Desi samosa, is a triangular snack that is commonly eaten throughout Somalia during the afur (iftar).
+Kebab is a snack eaten in western Somalia.
 There are several varieties of this dish.
 For instance, it may be served on sticks or skewers with vegetables.
-Kebabs are also eaten in Mogadishu.
-Another common variety consists of minced meat mixed with egg and flour then fried is popular in south Somalia.
+Another common variety, consisting of minced meat mixed with egg and flour and then fried, is popular in south Somalia.
 It resembles kofta kebab.
-Other snacks eaten include chicken and vegetable filled rolls and bajiyo, which is made from black-eyed peas or azuki beans and is usually served with spicy sauce.
-These along with samosas are very popular not only during Ramadan but also in special occasions such as weddings and family gatherings.
-Homemade chips are made with fresh potato and some black pepper.
-Fruits, such as mango (cambo), guava (seytuun), banana (moos), and orange (liinbanbeelmo) are eaten throughout the day.
+Other snacks include chicken and vegetable filled rolls and bajiyo, which is made from black-eyed peas or adzuki beans and usually served with spicy sauce.
+These, along with sambusas, are very popular not only during Ramadan, but also for special occasions such as weddings and family gatherings.
+Homemade chips are made with fresh potato and black pepper.
+Fruits such as mango (cambo), guava (seytuun), banana (moos), and orange (liinbanbeelmo) are eaten throughout the day.